Xilinx/mlir-aie/programming_guide/section-2/section-2b/README.md

 ### Broadcast

-As was explained in the Introduction [section](../section-2a/README.md#initializing-an-object-fifo) section, the `consumerTiles` input can be either a single tile or an array of tiles.
+As was explained in the Introduction [section](../section-2a/README.md#initializing-an-object-fifo), the `consumerTiles` input can be either a single tile or an array of tiles.
 When the input is specified as an array of tiles, this creates a broadcast communication from a single producer tile to multiple consumer tiles.
 The data from the producer tile's memory module is sent to each of the consumer tiles' memory modules via the AXI stream interconnect, which handles the back-pressure from consumers with different execution times.
 The AXI stream is also where the data is copied at a low-level before being sent to each of the consumers.
 To achieve the broadcast, the lowering will use one output port of the producer tile to establish a connection to all consumer tiles.

-For more low-level details regarding how the objects in the Object FIFO are transferred via the AXI stream through the DMAs of the producer and consumer tiles please see the MLIR-AIE tutorials [tutorials](/mlir-aie/tutorials/tutorial-7/).
+For more low-level details regarding how the objects in the Object FIFO are transferred via the AXI stream through the DMAs of the producer and consumer tiles please see the MLIR-AIE [tutorials](/mlir-aie/tutorials/tutorial-7/).
 They are, however, not required to understand or use the Object FIFO API.

 Below is an example of an Object FIFO of depth 3 with one producer tile A and three consumer tiles B, C and D:
 ```